firesidefiction/firesidefiction.github.io/_posts/issues/13-FQ-SUMMER-2021/issue-95-09/2021-09-14-my-custom-monster.md

 <blockquote>Have you ever owned a cat or a dog?
 Put aside your preconceptions, because caring for a monster is different.

 Monsters feed themselves, and they don’t poop — that would be ridiculous — so there’s no annoying cleanup.
-But more importantly, you don’t **own** a monster.
+But more importantly, you don’t <strong>own</strong> a monster.
 Unlike pets, monsters are avatars of primeval forces and can’t be owned by mortals.
 Instead, you bond with your monster.
 It takes work on both sides, but a strong connection with a monster will last a lifetime.
 </blockquote>